-Since they work on cows, one would think they would work on elk.
-Both have hooves too.
+Since they work on cows, you would think they'd work on elk.
+Both have hooves.
 Surely they aren't smart enough to bypass something like that.
 Right?

 Or are they?
 This cool footage shared by the Rocky Mountain Elk Foundation shows otherwise.

 Being stuck inside makes us wish we were back out watching elk do smart things like this.